department-of-veterans-affairs/vets-website/docs/forms-library/src/introduction.md

 it later when you're building out your form.

-In [**Chapter 5: Working with the `uiSchema`**](working-with-the-uischema.md), we get into the details of how to construct your `uiSchema`.
+In [**Chapter 5: Working with the `uiSchema`**](working-with-the-uischema.md), we get into the details of how to adjust your form's UI configuration, which is where the UI layout and logic is kept.
 We list the common options that you'll probably find yourself using the most and call out some common quirks of the library.
 This chapter isn't intended to be a comprehensive catalog of all the things you can do with the library.
 For that, see the [**Reference**](reference.md).

-[**Chapter 6: Working with Arrays**](working-with-arrays.md) introduces the two most common uses of arrays in VA.gov forms.
+[**Chapter 6: Working with Arrays**](working-with-arrays.md) introduces the two most common ways to store information in arrays in VA.gov forms.

-[**Chapter 7: Validation**](validation.md) takes a quick foray into how validation works in the Forms Library.
+[**Chapter 7: Validation**](validation.md) takes a quick foray into how validation works in the Forms Library and how to write and use your own custom validation functions.

 Now that you know how to write a form, [**Chapter 8: Writing Tests**](writing-tests.md) covers how to write the tests for them.
 We cover the